 - the Control of Concentration Between Enterprises Law (22(I)/ 1999);

-The Protection of Competition Law was amended in 2014 so that to enforce the effectiveness of the existing legislation in Cyprus.
+The Protection of Competition Law was amended in 2014 in order to enforce the effectiveness of the existing legislation in Cyprus.
 The amendments to the competition law enhance the powers of the Commission for the Protection of Competition and facilitates the convergence with EU Law and Recommendations endorsed by the European Competition Network.

 Control and Suppression of Practices that Restrict Fair Competition:

-Following the provisions of section 3(1) of the Competition Law are prohibited all related practices between undertakings that intend to prevent, restrict or distort competition, and specifically those that:
+Following the provisions of section 3(1) of the Competition Law, all practices between undertakings that intend to prevent, restrict or distort competition are prohibited, and specifically those that:

 - fix purchase or selling prices or influence any other trading conditions;